8 VLOOKUP Limitations in Excel With Best Possible Solutions

 - The fourth argument of the VLOOKUP function is “FALSE”, which means that the function will only return an exact match and not an approximate match.

-5th Limitation: Slow Performance with Large Data Sets
+Slow Performance with Large Data Sets

 VLOOKUP can be slow when dealing with large data sets, especially when used multiple times in the same workbook.
 This is because VLOOKUP has to scan through each row of the table to find the matching value, which can be time-consuming.
-Usually, it takes approximately 6.6 seconds to lookup through a range and 14.2 seconds for an entire column.
+Usually, it takes approximately 6.6 seconds to look through a range and 14.2 seconds for an entire column.

 To improve performance, users can use alternative functions such as INDEX-MATCH or XLOOKUP that are faster and more efficient.

-6th Limitation: Limited to Only One Value Per Lookup
+Limited to Only One Value Per Lookup

 VLOOKUP can only return one value per lookup, even if there are multiple matching values in the table.
 This can be a problem when dealing with duplicate values or when users want to return multiple values from the table.

-Solution #1: Lookup & Return Multiple Values Using Formula
+Solution 1: Lookup & Return Multiple Values Using Formula

 To overcome this limitation, you can use the following formula of TEXTJOIN, IF, IFERROR, MATCH, & ROW functions.
 This formula can return multiple values within a single cell separated by commas (,).
 It also automatically eliminates all duplicate values and returns the first instance of a value only.